dinde451/jarr.d1/Jarulfs_Guide.md

-All monsters on a new level starts in a non active state (monsters with the Hidden attack type are an exception as they are always active, see chapter 5.5.9 under the *Hidden* subsection).
+All monsters on a new level starts in a non active state (monsters with the Hidden attack type are an exception as they are always active, see CHAPTER_LINK_ai-scripts under the *Hidden* subsection).
 As soon as a monster is within a players light radius and the view between the monster and the player is not obstructed by walls, the monster will be activated.
-While not activated, most monsters will not act although some exceptions exists, see chapter 5.5.7.
+While not activated, most monsters will not act although some exceptions exists, see CHAPTER_LINK_non-even-distributed-random-numbers.
 Examples of such exceptions are archers and Succubi still being able to fire at golems or if a monster is attacked in any way.
 When a monster leaves the light radius of a player, it will continue to act for 12.75 seconds until it is set into non active status